codership/documentation/galeracluster/source/kb/parallel-slave-threads.rst

 .. rst-class:: article-stats

-   Length: 366 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 366 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 There is no rule about how many slave threads you need for replication.
 Parallel threads do not guarantee better performance, but they don't impair regular operation performance and they may in fact speed up the synchronization of new nodes joining a cluster.

-.. rst-class:: kb
+.. rst-class:: section-heading
 .. rubric:: Scenario

 Suppose you have a cluster of a few nodes, but occasionally you add a couple of new nodes to the cluster to handle unexpected surges in traffic.
 When these surges happen, you want the new nodes to be synchronized rapidly and not be a drain on the performance of the cluster in the process.